splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 * :ref:`Install manually <linux-manual>`

 .. note::
    Splunk only supports the SignalFx Smart Agent on x86_64 and AMD64 platforms.
-The SignalFx Smart Agent Receiver is subject to the same limitation.
+The SignalFx Smart Agent receiver is subject to the same limitation.

 .. _linux-scripts: